The Supreme Court OK'd sports gambling. See which states are open for bets.

 Iowa

 A House bill introduced in the last legislative session would have legalized sports betting in the event the Supreme Court overturned the federal ban, but the session expired.
-IowaRepublican Rep. Jake Highfill told the Des Moines Register in May that he will introduce a bill in 2019 that would legalize betting on college and professional sports.
+State Rep. Jake Highfill, a Republican, told The Des Moines Register in May that he will introduce a bill in 2019 that would legalize betting on college and professional sports.

 Kansas

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.